microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/23.facebook-events/README.md

 - [Optional] Update the `appsettings.json` file under `botbuilder-samples/samples/csharp_dotnetcore/23.facebook-events` with your botFileSecret.
 For Azure Bot Service bots, you can find the botFileSecret under application settings.
 # Prerequisites
 ## Visual Studio
-- Navigate to the samples folder (`botbuilder-samples/samples/csharp_dotnetcore/23.facebook-events`) and open Facebook-Events-Bot.csproj in Visual Studio
+- Navigate to the samples folder (`botbuilder-samples/samples/csharp_dotnetcore/23.facebook-events`) and open `Facebook-Events-Bot.csproj` in Visual Studio
-- Hit F5
+- Run the project (press `F5` key)

 ## Visual Studio Code
 - Open `botbuilder-samples/samples/csharp_dotnetcore/23.facebook-events` sample folder.
-- Bring up a terminal, navigate to botbuilder-samples/samples/csharp_dotnetcore/23.Facebook-Events folder
+- Bring up a terminal, navigate to `botbuilder-samples/samples/csharp_dotnetcore/23.Facebook-Events` folder
-- type 'dotnet run'
+- type `dotnet run`

 ## Testing the bot using Bot Framework Emulator
 [Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.